RaulCote/openbox-themes/readme.md

 ![Light Black](./light-black.png)

-Openbox / GTK2/3 theme along a Rofi and Kitty Terminal Sonokai colorscheme.
+Openbox / GTK2/3 theme along a Rofi and Kitty Terminal Sonokai colorscheme, pretty much like High Minimal Contrast but the dark accent is different plus some GTK components are better managed (scrollbars, filechooser...)